abhanjac/scene_extraction_from_any_program_window_into_OpenCV/README.md

 In windows, all the program windows have a **window handle object** (which is like a pointer) associated with the window.
 This is not fixed for the program.
 If the same program is closed and reopened again, it may have a different handle the second time.
 But if this handle object can be accessed, then there are lot of **ctype** functions that can be used to do a number of processing on features of the window itself and also with the content of the window.

+The while loop of the code always keeps some lists, **titles**, **hwndList**, **windowRect**, to keep track of the title, the handle object and the coordinates of the box of the target window that is to be captured.

+These lists are regularly updated using a separate internal thread, by a callback function (**foreach_window**).
+This callback function is created using the **ctype** functions called **EnumWindows** and **EnumWindowsProc**.
+Some help forums describing these functions can be found in this [**link**](https://sjohannes.wordpress.com/2012/03/23/win32-python-getting-all-window-titles/).

+The foreach_window function accesses all the opened and visible windows (using the ctype function **IsWindowVisible**) with their respective handles and checks if the name of the window matches the targetWinName or not.